gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
 Many of the TLS registries have a "Recommended" column.
 Parameters not marked as "Y" are NOT RECOMMENDED to support.
-DTLS 1.3 is preferred being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.
+DTLS 1.3 is RECOMMENDED over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.